nordlow/arkanoid-d/README.md

 Just type `dub` to run.

 ## TODO
+- Use RRect in entities.
+- Add tesselation of shapes and store result vertices in `Renderer`.
 - Use `SDL_Joystick` API
 - Adjust moves of balls so they don't go outside the border.
 - Record sound effects sounds and play upon events such as bounce